European cities tighten rules for e-scooter hire companies

 Brussels: Last chance with drop zones

 Back in May 2022, the Brussels Capital Region announced that it would drastically reduce the number of rental e-scooters from over 20,000 to 8,000.
 The industry was eagerly awaiting the outcome of the tender, which was only looking for two providers instead of nine.
-On 22 December, Bolt and Dott were awarded the contract.
-They will now operate the e-scooter hire systems for three years, while other companies (Felyx, GO Sharing, Tier and Pony) were successful with the bike and scooter sharing services.
+On December 22, Bolt and Dott were awarded the contract.
+They will now operate the e-scooter rental systems for three years, while other companies (Felyx, GO Sharing, Tier and Pony) were successful with the bike and scooter sharing services.
 From February 2024, sharing fleets with 7,500 bicycles, 300 cargo bikes and 600 scooters will be permitted in the region in addition to the 8,000 scooters.

-At the same time, parking on pavements is to be improved: Scooter parking will be restricted to 1,500 so-called "drop zones".
+At the same time, parking on sidewalks is to be improved: Scooter parking will be restricted to 1,500 so-called “drop zones”.
 The administration initially set these up in eleven of the 19 municipalities in the capital region, which together cover almost a third of the metropolitan area.
 In the remaining areas, the parking zones will initially only be arranged virtually and will be marked out over the course of the summer.

 Berlin: Controls and data platform